The Bitwarden Blog

 Directory Connector currently supports the following platforms:

-For full instructions on how to implement Bitwarden Directory Connector for your Organization, check out the following resources:
+For full instructions on how to implement Bitwarden Directory Connector for your Organization and additional migration information, check out the following resources:

 Check out our work and community contributions to Directory Connector on GitHub!